 A juried competition for emerging artists 18-25 years old

-The Portrait Society of America is pleased to announce a Call for Entries for our inaugural The Future Generation Competition.
+The Portrait Society of America is pleased to announce a Call for Entries for our third annual The Future Generation Competition.
 This competition was created to acknowledge the work of talented, emerging artists, who are 18 to 25 years old.
 Early recognition in art competitions can have a great impact on a young artist’s career, as it did for John Singer Sargent, who at the age of twenty-three, won Honorable Mention at the Paris Salon for a portrait he painted of his teacher, Carolus-Duran.

 Announcement of Winners:

 Entry fee is $25 (for up to three online entries)